INTRODUCTION

 It sounds like a good idea.
 But, in order to launch it, you’ll need some capital.

-Funding can be obtained through private investors, venture capital funds (or more likely, through crowdfunding platforms), or crowdfunding campaigns.
+You can obtain funding through private investors, venture capital funds, or crowdfunding platforms or crowdfunding campaigns.

 The popularity of ICOs as a source of funding

-- SPEED: A token based on Ethereum like ERC-20 can be created and distributed in a very short amount of time in theory with only 100 lines of code.
+- SPEED: You can create and distribute a token based on Ethereum, like ERC-20, in a very short amount of time in theory with only 100 lines of code.

 - LIQUIDITY: Global markets operate 24 hours a day for the sale of tokens.